vleet/RomanNumeralKata/README.md

+#Roman Numeral Calculator Usage Notes
+- Invalid results, like zero, are returned as as ""
+- Invalid Numerals are ignored
+- Negitative results will return ""

 #Roman Numeral Calculator

 For this Kata, you will be creating a library which will allow the addition and subtraction of